Skip to Content

 31. Pug

 Silly and comical, the Chinese Pug has a personality that’s hard to resist.
-They’re a funny-looking dog with a charming temperament and vibrant aura.
+Most owners agree, Pugs are a funny-looking dog with a charming temperament and vibrant aura.
 Just spend an afternoon with a Pug and you’ll know exactly what we mean.

-But even with all the bright energy that comes with the Pug, they can be difficult to train in the home.
-That’s not to say they are always difficult to train.
+But even with all the bright energy that comes with the Pug, they will be difficult to train at home.
+Now that’s not to say they’re always difficult to train.
 It’s just that Pugs have very different motivators when compared to the Border Collie.

 Food is huge with the Pug – they love to eat.
 However in Coren’s trials, good treats and food were not likely a big part of the tests.
 Even so, Pugs can be very eager to please their owners.
 Though, their stubborn nature comes out if you can’t find their motivators.